linhd-postdata/spacy-affixes/README.rst

 Notes
 -----
-- There is not yet support for Universal Dependencies tags since a good mapping is missing.
 - Some decisions might feel idiosyncratic since the purpose of this library at the beginning was to just split clitics in Spanish texts.